openebs-archive/openebs-docs/docs/installation.md

 ## Installation through kubectl

 In the **default installation mode**, use the following command to install OpenEBS.
-OpenEBS is installed in openebs namespace.
+OpenEBS is installed in `openebs` namespace.

 ```
 kubectl apply -f https://openebs.github.io/charts/openebs-operator-1.1.0.yaml
 ```

-**Note:** Since Kuberentes 1.12,  if any pod containers does not set its resource requests & limits values, it results into eviction.
+**Note:** Since Kubernetes 1.12,  if any pod containers does not set its resource requests & limits values, it results into eviction.
 It is recommend to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
 The example configuration can be get from [here](#example-configuration-pod-resource-requests).